(Public Education Achieves in Kentucky)

 Please make sure you include a point person somwhere in your nomination materials for contest officials to contact.

 A panel of judges will choose the winner.
-The panel will consist of two KSBA Board of Director members, two previous award winning districts and a representative of the KentuckyPTA.
+The panel will consist of two KSBA Board of Director members, a representative from a previous award winning district, a KSBA staff member and a representative of the KentuckyPTA.
 The final tabulation of the scores will be conducted by KSBA employees not involved in the judging.

 Service Contact: Matt McCarty